 The instant and permanent alignment of my ideals with the realities of the natural world was an enormous relief.
 It happened at 9:20 pm in January, 1989, and I consider it to be one of half a dozen tangible interventions from God that I’ve experienced in my life so far.
 In a moment, with no outside input from anyone, I immediately realized the absolute truth of three vital things:

 1. The human heart pines for the “Garden of Eden”.
-Some hearts more than others, but we were all made for a different world than we find ourselves in.
+Some hearts more than others, but we were all made for a different world than we find ourselves in now.

-I’m definitely not saying that environmentally sound technologies and approaches are silly.
+I’m definitely not saying that environmentally sound technologies and approaches are useless.
 They’re certainly not.
 I use them whenever I can, to the full extent I can given my situation.
-What I have found to be true is that it’s easy to let our Garden-pining enthusiasm get the better of us sometimes.
+What I have found to be true is that it’s easy to let our Garden-pining enthusiasms get the better of us sometimes.
 This is especially true if we’re a sensitive person with a strong imprint of a perfect world on our hearts, as I am.
+Perhaps you are, too.
 Here’s how all this boils down for me as far as technology is concerned:

 1. I always choose the most efficient, least energy dependent technology I can.
-That said, fossil fuels are amazing substances and I still use them.
+That said, fossil fuels are amazing substances and I still use them and really like them.
+I used to hate fossil fuels.

 2. I always expend the greatest part of my environmental efforts towards those areas that give the most environmental benefit without necessarily expecting them to reach “Garden of Eden” standards.
 For me and my situation, this means heating with wood as much as possible.
 It means driving as little as possible each year (I generally clock on only 5,000 to 10,000 miles per year), while also avoiding consumer toys.